-

 # Problem definition {#sec-problem}

-However, the 'overline' approach, without further processing, has limitations:
+However, this 'overline' approach, without further processing, has limitations:

-- It does not remove redundant vertices, which can lead to large file sizes and slow rendering.
+- Functionally redundant vertices are kept, leading to large file sizes and slow rendering.

 The left panel shows Otley Road with a flow value of 818 (@fig-otley-road).